2013 – Gluten Free Living

 (my own concoction)

-Pick through lima beans and remove any stones.
+- Pick through lima beans and remove any stones.
 Rinse and cover with water.
-Soak lima beans approximately 4 hours.
+Soak lima beans approximately 4 hours or overnight.
 They will absorb most of the water so you may have to add more water about half way through the time.
 Meanwhile, place ham bone in a large 6-qt. pot and fill with water.
 Sprinkle heavily with salt and pepper.
-Cook a few hours or until meat is falling off the bone.
-I cooked mine about 4 hours but it doesn’t have to be cooked that long.
-Continue adding water as the water evaporates from the ham pot.
+Cook overnight on low until meat is falling off the bone.
 Remove ham and other pieces from broth.
 Remove all the meat from the bones and other tissue and shred into a bowl.
+Add shredded ham and strained ham broth back into crockpot.
 Drain lima beans.
-Add to ham broth in large crock pot.
-Cook about 2 hours on high.
-Add carrots, onion, leek, celery, fennel, garlic, shredded ham and seasonings and cook until beans and carrots are tender – probably about 2 hours longer.
+Add to crock pot.
+Add carrots, onion, leeks, celery, fennel, garlic, and seasonings and cook until beans and carrots are tender – probably about 3 hours longer.
 Check seasonings.
 Add more if desired.
-Because the crockpot has a tendency to diminish the effect of the seasoning I recommend adding 1 teaspoon each of marjoram, thyme, and salt, an additional ½ teaspoon of pepper, and an additional tablespoon of parsley.
-Stir to incorporate.
-Serves 12.